ImperialCollegeLondon/covid19model/README.md

  :warning: base_general.r and base_general.stan, base_general_speed.stan and  	base_general_speed2.stan are now valid models for only version2

 :warning: This code is released with no support.
+We try our best to look at issues and pull request but can't help people with setup most of the time.
+We have docker images and conda enviornment file to make it easy for you to get started with the setup, any other approach assumes user can handle their computing enviornments approriately.

 :warning: This model is in active development and so parameter name and behaviours, and output file formats will change without notice.

 :warning: As with any mathematical model, it is easy to misconfigure inputs and therefore get meaningless outputs.
-The Imperial College COVID-19 team only endorses outputs it has itself generated.
+The development team only endorses outputs it has itself generated.

 ## Version 2 Release
 In this update we extend our original [model](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-13-europe-npi-impact/)  to include (a) population saturation effects, (b) prior uncertainty on the infection fatality ratio and (c) a more balanced prior on intervention effects.
 We also (d) included another 3 countries (Greece, the Netherlands and Portugal).
 The updated technical detail is available [here](https://github.com/ImperialCollegeLondon/covid19model/blob/master/Technical_description_of_Imperial_COVID_19_Model.pdf).